recombinatrix/UA-memb-tutorial/readme.md

 * No change to the N-terminal cap: `None` (option 2)
 * No change to the C-terminal cap: `None` (option 2)

-Thi will generate two files: a coordinate file called ` 01_GlyT2_capped_pdb2gmx.pdb ` , which contains all atoms in the correct positions, and a topology file ` GlyT2_POPC_CLR.top `, which describes the parameters of GlyT2, and calls the GROMOS 54a7 forcefield.
+This will generate two files: a coordinate file called ` 01_GlyT2_capped_pdb2gmx.pdb ` , which contains all atoms in the correct positions, and a topology file ` GlyT2_POPC_CLR.top `, which describes the parameters of GlyT2, and calls the GROMOS 54a7 forcefield.

 First, have a look at ` GlyT2_POPC_CLR.top `.
 At the beginning is a series of comments that describe how , where, and when it was made.